RobinHankin/rot70/README.md

 (6,6).
 If this row is chosen no other row with "2" in it may be
 chosen: there is only one 2x2 tile.

-The last row shows that the 24x24 tile spans square A and square B in the position corresponding to the last line of data.txt
+If using prog.R, the last row show that the 24x24 tile spans square A and square B in the position corresponding to the last line of data.txt

+If using prog_fixed_24.R, the last row shows that the 24x24 tile has only one place to go.
+So DLX *must* pick this row, to satisfy the requirement that '24' appears in the choice of rows.

+Consider the case where each of the tiles may be placed anywhere.
+If there is a tiling of the 70x70 square, then from a single tiling there are 4900 translated tilings.
+But prog_fixed_24.R ties down the placing of the 24x24 tile so reduces the search space by a factor of 4900.
+If there is no tiling, DLX with prog_fixed_24.R should determine this fact 4900 times faster than prog.R.
+Note that I have fixed the position of the largest tile.
+This is the most efficacious one to fix because it limits the choices for the other tiles by the maximum amount.

-1. Run R CMD BATCH prog.R  to create data.txt.
+1. Run R CMD BATCH prog_fixed_24.R  to create data.txt.
 2. Run cat data.txt | ../Knuth a.out 1 > ans.txt